timmo001/ha-card-calendar-agenda/README.md

 A custom Home Assistant card for displaying calendar events in a simple agenda view.

 > [!WARNING]
-> This card is experimental and under active development.
-Features may change and breaking changes may occur.
+> This card is experimental, breaking changes may occur.

 ## Installation